Maple Hope Foundation

 Maple Hope Foundation is a Canadian non-governmental organization, registered in October 2015 in the province of British Columbia.
 The Foundation's activities focus on providing humanitarian, medical, psychological, and advocacy support to Ukraine and to Ukrainians affected by the Russo-Ukrainian War.

-Founded by members of the Ukrainian community in Vancouver, Maple Hope Foundation has become part of the global volunteer movement in support of Ukraine.
+Founded by members of the Ukrainian-Canadian community in Vancouver, Maple Hope Foundation has become part of the global volunteer movement in support of Ukraine.

 History

-Maple Hope Foundation officially obtained its non-profit status in October 2015 after registration in the province of British Columbia, Canada.

 The organization traces its origins to November 2013, when, during the Revolution of Dignity, members of the Ukrainian community in Vancouver united to organize rallies in support of Ukraine and to collect humanitarian aid.
 Civic activists, professionals from various fields as well as Ukrainian students in Canada, joined the initiative.

+Maple Hope Foundation officially obtained its non-profit status in October 2015 and registered sister organization in Ukraine in 2026.

-Maple Hope Foundation is a member organization of the Ukrainian Canadian Congress Vancouver and a recipient of the Ukrainian Canadian Congress National leadership award in 2025.
+Maple Hope Foundation is a member organization of the Ukrainian Canadian Congress Vancouver and a recipient of the Ukrainian Canadian Congress National leadership award in 2025 in recognition of its achievements to support Ukraine and Ukrainians in Canada during the Russo-Ukrainian War.

+Activities

 Medical Aid to Ukraine

-At the onset of Russia's full-scale invasion in February 2022, Maple Hope Foundation established cooperation with the Public Health Agency of Canada to deliver critical medical aid to Ukraine.
-The total value of medical assistance provided through this partnership exceeds 40 million CA.
+At the onset of Russia's full-scale invasion in February 2022, the Maple Hope Foundation launched a dedicated medical support initiative to assist Ukrainian healthcare and frontline medical units.
+Through this program, the Foundation has provided medical equipment, supplies, and life-saving technologies to hospitals and military medical teams across the country.
+The initiative includes established cooperation with the Government of Canada to support the delivery of MOVES® SLC™ portable emergency care units for medical evacuations, developed by Canada’s Thornhill Medical.

-By 2025, more than 150 MOVES SLC Life-Support Systems - portable emergency care units used during medical evacuation - had been delivered to Ukraine.
-Designed by Canada's Thornhill Medical, each battery-powered unit folds an oxygen concentrator, a ventilator, suction, and vital sign monitoring into one device small enough to carry but strong enough to keep the wounded alive when seconds count.
+Each battery-powered unit folds an oxygen concentrator, a ventilator, suction, and vital sign monitoring into one device small enough to carry but strong enough to keep the wounded alive when seconds count.

-Thirty cutting-edge MOVES SLC mobile life-support systems have reached Ukraine in September 2025 by Maple Hope Foundation.
-This special equipment, valued at 4.3 million CA (177 million UAH), is saving lives on the front lines.
+As part of the deployment of the medical technology donation to Ukraine, Maple Hope organized combat care training to military medical teams who received the technology.

+By 2026, Maple Hope delivered 185 MOVES® SLC™ units to Ukraine and organized more than 15 training sessions for over 400 anesthesiologists.
+The two most recent deployments, totaling 80 units, were carried out in partnership with the Ukrainian World Congress.

 Delivery of the Sikorsky S-76A Helicopter

-In 2025, Maple Hope Foundation organized the delivery of a Sikorsky S-76A helicopter for medical evacuation needs at the request of the Defence Intelligence of Ukraine.
+In 2025, Maple Hope Foundation, in partnership with the Unite with Ukraine initiative of the Ukrainian World Congress, organized the delivery of a Sikorsky S-76A helicopter for medical evacuation needs of the Ministry of Defence of Ukraine.

-The helicopter was donated by Helijet International, and more than 100,000 CAD was raised through the crowdfunding campaign “Helicopter for the Front.”
+The helicopter was donated by Helijet International.
+More than $100,000 CAD was raised in under three weeks through the crowdfunding campaign “RescueWings for Ukraine”, launched by Maple Hope.

-Delivered to Ukraine in April 2025, the aircraft now operates in combat zones, saving lives.
-The project became an example of successful collaboration between World Ukrainian Congress, members of the Ukrainian diaspora, private business, and the charitable sector to strengthen Ukraine's defense capabilities.
+Delivered to Ukraine in April 2025, the aircraft now serves in emergency evacuations.
+The project became an example of successful collaboration between Canadian business, members of the Ukrainian diaspora, and the non-profit sector.

-“Heal a Mother’s Heart” Initiative

-The international fundraising campaign “Heal a Mother’s Heart” aims to raise 1.2 million CAD to provide psychological assistance to women who have lost family members in the war, as well as to those whose loved ones are missing or in captivity.